 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is the left lateral tilt position important for a pregnant trauma patient?
+Why is the left lateral tilt position important for pregnant trauma patients?

 Open an interactive chat with Bash

-What are signs of shock in a pregnant trauma patient?
+What are the signs of shock in a pregnant patient that need immediate attention?

 Open an interactive chat with Bash